Mental health and wellbeing services

 When we can pay for mental health and wellbeing services

-Mental health treatment and support is a TAC approved service.
-This means we will pay for a consultation with your doctor to assess your needs, there's no need to contact us first.
-As part of that consultation, they may refer you to a mental health service.
+In the first 90 days after your accident, we will pay for a consultation with your doctor to assess your needs.
+You do not need to contact us first.
+As part of that consultation, your doctor may refer you to a mental health service.

-We can pay for your first six psychology or neuropsychology sessions at the TAC rate when recommended and required as a result of a transport accident injury.
+We can pay for your first six psychology or neuropsychology sessions at the TAC rate when recommended and required because of a transport accident injury.

 If your treating psychologist recommends that you would benefit from more than six sessions your provider will need to complete and submit a Mental Health Treatment Plan.
 This plan outlines your treatment goals, outcome measures and recommends any additional sessions.
 When we receive the treatment plan we will review it and make a decision about further treatment and how many sessions we agree to pay for.